MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/ccombobox-class.md

 ##  <a name="getdroppedstate"></a>CComboBox:: GetDroppedState

-Açılan Birleşik giriş kutusunun liste kutusunun görünür olup olmadığını (aşağı açılan) öğrenmek için üyeişleviniçağırın.`GetDroppedState`
+Açılan Birleşik giriş kutusunun liste kutusunun görünür olup olmadığını (aşağı açılan) öğrenmek için `GetDroppedState` member işlevini çağırın.

 ```
 BOOL GetDroppedState() const;